PanicInitiative/panicbutton.io/_posts/help/using/0001-01-01-help-using-02-configuration-03-code.md

 section_order: 3
 ---

 Create a four digit pincode that you will remember.
-This pincode is needed to access the app settings and keep your emergency contact details & messages private.
+This pincode is needed to dismiss the disguise and access the app settings.

+Remember, the disguise aims to delay the discovery of the application for as long as possible while it sends location updates to your chosen contacts.
+However, this does not prevent a competent attacker from accessing the content of your messages or the telephone numbers your chosen contants.

-**Your pin code will not be needed to trigger the alerts in an emergency!**
+**Your pin code will NOT be needed to trigger the alerts in an emergency!**

 It is important you remember your pincode.
 If you forget it you will need to reinstall the app and start all over again with the set-up!